andrewwhitehouse/learningrust.github.io/doc/20-aoc-day1-part1.md

     └── main.rs
 ```

 The description gives us an example scenario, which we can use to take _Test-Driven Development_ flow.
+Add this code to `main.rs`.

 ```
 fn count_increases(_depths: Vec<u32>) -> u32 {